-Like electric customers, fewer gas customers in all three utilities experienced multiple disconnections in 2020 and 2021 (Figures 29-31).
-These reductions were largely driven by the lower number of
+Like electric customers, fewer gas customers in all three utilities experienced multiple disconnections from 2020 through 2023 (Figures 29-31).
+These reductions were largely driven by the lower number of disconnections overall due to the moratorium on disconnections in effect for most of 2020 and 2021.
+The lack of disconnections continued into 2023 for all gas utility providers.